japila-books/spark-sql-internals/docs/spark-sql-DataSource.md

   ...
 48 elided
 ```

-If link:spark-sql-properties.adoc#spark.sql.streaming.schemaInference[spark.sql.streaming.schemaInference] is disabled and the data source is different than link:spark-sql-TextFileFormat.adoc[TextFileFormat], and the input `userSpecifiedSchema` is not specified, the following `IllegalArgumentException` exception is thrown:
+If spark-sql-properties.md#spark.sql.streaming.schemaInference[spark.sql.streaming.schemaInference] is disabled and the data source is different than spark-sql-TextFileFormat.md[TextFileFormat], and the input `userSpecifiedSchema` is not specified, the following `IllegalArgumentException` exception is thrown:

 [options="wrap"]
 ----